How to add Libbulletjme to an existing project

 Test and tune as necessary.

-Add to the project’s "build.gradle" or "build.gradle.kts" file:
+I suggest starting out with the Debug-flavored AAR.
+Add to the relevant "build.gradle" or "build.gradle.kts" file:

 repositories {